 Alternatively, you can have Tasker/MacroDroid/AutomateIt trigger off an IFTTT web hook that will then turn on your smart lights in the usual way.

 Whilst this approach may seem a little convoluted, it’s actually a fairly smart workaround to the problem of Nest not integrating with other systems anymore.

-The Hue website has a whole page on their integration with Nest, saying:
+Back in 2020, the Hue website has a whole page on their integration with Nest, saying: